manimarant/OpusLearn/replit.md

-# Frost Learning Platform
+# OpusLearn Platform

 ## Overview

-Frost Learning is a comprehensive e-learning platform built with modern web technologies.
+OpusLearn is a comprehensive e-learning platform built with modern web technologies.
 It provides a full-featured Learning Management System (LMS) with course creation, content management, student enrollment, discussions, assignments, and analytics capabilities.

 **Status**: Successfully deployed and functional as of January 16, 2025.